The Issue

 The Solution

-With nearly two-thirds of North American birds at risk of extinction, now more than ever, we have a responsibility to protect our feathered friends.
-Feather Friendly® Bird Collision Deterrent Markers are a simple solution that makes a significant mark in bird conservation.
+With nearly two-thirds of North American birds at risk of extinction, we have a responsibility to protect our feathered friends.

-We are a trusted choice for preventing bird collisions on campus.
-Our markers are highly effective in making glass visible to birds and avoiding deadly collisions without compromising a building’s aesthetics or views inside and out.
-Unlike full film, only the markers remain on the glass, covering approximately 8% of the total glass area.
+Our markers are highly effective in making glass visible to birds without compromising a building's aesthetics.
+Unlike film coverings, our markers cover less than 8% of the total glass area.

 The Collaboration